Do you want a cookie?

 • Organize or visit seed exchange fairs

-• Adopt an old variety
+• Adopt an heirloom variety

 • Enjoy, experience and celebrate diversity

 To draw attention to plants that are already endangered, the "Red List of Endangered Native Crop Plants in Germany" was introduced in 2009.
 This provides an overview of the entire known diversity of cultivated plants and the species that are already endangered.
 In a project to further develop the Red List, the diversity of historically used vegetable varieties was recorded and documented.
-75% of the varieties examined in the project are among the so-called "lost varieties" (Federal Agency for Agriculture and Food, 2022).
+75 % of the varieties examined in the project are among the so-called "lost varieties" (Federal Agency for Agriculture and Food, 2022).
 These varieties have been mentioned in historical sources, but unfortunately there is neither variety registration nor a seed sample of these plants.
 The genetic material has therefore been irrevocably lost.

-Conservation and amateur varieties
+Conservation and Amateur Varieties

 Garden with colorful mixed cultivation